 - Whether either parent or any other person seeking custody has committed any act of abduction against the child or any other child.

 Child custody and visitation rights are delicate matters.
-We can assist you whether you are going through a divorce, you are initiating custody proceedings, or you wish to modify an existing visitation or custody order.
-When possible, a child should have a loving and supportive relationship with each parent.
-A child’s home environment should be safe, stable and consistent.
-At the Petroni Law Group, we understand that every parent has preferences when it comes to child custody and visitation.
-Ultimately, the court will make decisions based on the best interests of the child.
-So, this will always be the driving factor to consider as we help you negotiate a positive child custody arrangement.
+Whether you are going through a divorce, initiating custody proceedings, or wish to modify an existing visitation or custody order we can assist you.
+When possible, a child should have a loving and supportive relationship with each parent and the home environment should be safe, stable and consistent.
+Every parent has preferences and much at stake when it comes to child custody and visitation.
+Ultimately, the court will make decisions based on the best interests of the child or children involved.
+This will always be the driving factor to consider as we help negotiate a positive child custody arrangement.

-A Reno child custody lawyer at Petroni Law Group is experienced in establishing, modifying, and enforcing child custody and visitation plans for clients, whether or not they were ever married to their child’s other parent.
-If you are a parent who would like to legally establish the right to have custody of or have access to visit your child, or if you are a parent who would like to obtain child support from your child’s other parent, please contact our office today at 775-420-4221 for an initial consultation.
+Petroni Law Group is experienced in establishing, modifying, and enforcing child custody and visitation plans for clients, whether or not they were ever married.
+If you are a parent who would like to legally establish the right to have custody of or have access to visit your child, or if you are a parent who would like to obtain child support from your child’s other parent, please contact our office today at 775-420-4221 to schedule an initial consultation.